 O faithful and loving God, we praise you for your tender compassion and give you thanks for your steadfast love for us and all creation.
 Bless us as we light the first candle of this wreath and see its light, that we may be strengthened by the hope of your advent among us, and live toward the completion of all things in you.
-We ask this through Christ our Lord.
+Blessed be God for ever.
 Amen.